Roqay/roqay-react-native-common-components/README.md

 As mentioned in [React Native Paper Getting Started](https://callstack.github.io/react-native-paper/getting-started.html), `react-native-paper` also depends on `react-native-vector-icons` so make sure to add it to your project as well.

+### Using `.svg` props available in some components

-If you intend using `.svg` images for components then make sure to add [`react-native-vector-image`](https://github.com/oblador/react-native-vector-image) to your project and follow the [installation steps](https://github.com/oblador/react-native-vector-image#installation) as well.
+If you intend using `.svg` images for components that support them then make sure to add [`react-native-vector-image`](https://github.com/oblador/react-native-vector-image) to your project and follow the [installation steps](https://github.com/oblador/react-native-vector-image#installation) as well.

 ## Example